JoyMih/react-spotify-clone/README.md

+# React Spotify Clone

+This is an ongoing academic project intended for learning React.
+This project is done in conjunction with HTML + CSS + TSX.
+The first deliverable is to have completed the functional UI.

+The goal and planned second large deliverable is to incorporate the Spotify API in the backend.
+More optimizations are planned as well after the main deliverables are completed.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.